What is Plasma Polymerization?Plasma polymerization is a process used to increase the hydrophobicity of rubber or plastic products or films.

-We are able to modify the surface of many silicon rubbers and plastics to prevent them from sticking together, collecting dust and hair, or corroding over time.
+We are able to increase hydrophobicity of many silicons, rubbers and plastics to prevent them from sticking together during further production steps.

-Considered by many to be the “green” alternative, plasma is more environmentally friendly than other methods of surface modification.
+Considered by many to be the “green” alternative, plasma is more environmentally friendly than other methods of increasing hydrophobicity.
+Plasma has been used to create surfaces that repel water; we have measured contact angles up to 165 degrees.

 Plasma does not require the use of harsh chemicals.
 This protects not only our environment but also your staff since they are not required to handle any chemicals for the plasma process.

-To start, we use an RF source to generate plasma which allows us to activate or fragment gaseous or liquid monomers as a way of initiating plasma polymerization.
+To start, we use an RF source to generate plasma which allows us to increase the hydrophobicity of a plastic or rubber, resulting in plasma polymerization.

 The advantages of plasma treatment over other methods have resulted in a recent surge of interest in plasma.
 The variety of chemical and mechanical properties of polymers formed with our process allows us to apply this technology to many different industries and products.
-Surface modification and protective coatings only scratch the surface of this technology’s potential.
+Today we have only scratched the surface of this technology’s potential.

 The useful potential of functional plasma polymers is being utilized by industries such as water treatment, hospital care for burn victims, and other large wound injuries.